-- Automotive Trades Foundations Programs-the following high schools offer Automotive Trades Foundation programs: Damascus, Gaithersburg, Seneca Valley, and TEHST.
-Three student-run car sales per school year are held, selling more than 2,000 renovated vehicles to date.
-Students donate one renovated vehicle yearly to a deserving Montgomery County charity organization. - Construction Trades Foundations Program-Construction Trades Foundation programs are located at TEHST and Seneca Valley HS.
+The ATF hosts 3 student-run car sales each year and students have refurbished more than 2,000 vehicles to date.
+Some years students also renovate a vehicle to gift to a local charitable organization.

+- Construction Trades Foundations Program-Construction Trades Foundation programs are located at - Thomas Edison High School of Technology, and - Seneca Valley HS.

 Students design, construct, and market student-built houses.
-Forty-one houses have been built and sold thus far in Montgomery County.
-Students currently are constructing the 42nd home. - Information Technology and Computer Science Programs- Information Technology programs in computer repairs and networking (Network Operations) are located at Clarksburg High School, TEHST, and Seneca Valley High School in the 2020-2021 school year.
+Forty-two houses have been built and sold thus far in Montgomery County.
+Students currently are constructing the 43rd home.

+- Information Technology and Computer Science Programs- Information Technology programs in computer repairs and networking (Network Operations) are located at - Clarksburg High School - Thomas Edison High School of Technology, and - Seneca Valley High School.

 Students in these programs refurbish, market, and sell donated computers to the community and donate a lab each year to a deserving Montgomery County nonprofit organization.
-Cisco Networking Academies are located in seven high schools: Bethesda-Chevy Chase, Damascus, Gaithersburg, Quince Orchard, Seneca Valley, Springbrook, and Wootton.
+CISCO Networking Academies are located in five high schools:

+- Damascus

+- Gaithersburg

+- · Quince Orchard

+- Springbrook, and

+- Wootton.

 Students in all programs can earn valuable industry-standard CompTIA certifications and college credits and can obtain internships in the IT field.
 The Computer Science pathway, which includes a robotics unit, is offered in 25 high schools.
-Students can take two AP courses in the pathway as well as earn college credits and obtain internships.
+Students can take AP courses in the pathway as well as earn college credits and obtain internships.
 The Clarksburg Pathways in Network and Information Technology Program (P-TECH) is a dual-enrollment program that allows students to earn both an MCPS high school diploma and an Associate of Applied Science (ASS) degree from Montgomery College, at no cost, while in high school.
 This program is offered exclusively at Clarksburg High School, and the only entry point for this program is at the beginning of ninth grade.

-- Hospitality and Restaurant Management Program-In 2019, the Foundation for Hospitality & Restaurant Management (FHRM) was established to develop and engage the hospitality and restaurant industry to partner with MCPS in support of the Academy of Hospitality and Tourism POS and the Professional Restaurant Management POS.
-In collaboration with the business community, the Foundation is in the process of reviewing and updating curriculum material, and identifying career-enriching experiences for students who want to study and learn about career opportunities within the hospitality industry. - Career Readiness Education Academy (CREA) The Career Readiness Education Academy (CREA) is an academic and career readiness program for older English Language Learners (ELLs) in MCPS.
+- Hospitality and Restaurant Management Program-In 2019, the Foundation for Hospitality & Restaurant Management (FHRM) was established to develop and engage the hospitality and restaurant industry to partner with MCPS in support of the Academy of Hospitality and Tourism Management POS and the Professional Restaurant Management POS.
+In collaboration with the business community, the Foundation is in the process of reviewing and updating curriculum material, and identifying career-enriching experiences for students who want to study and learn about career opportunities within the hospitality industry. - Career Readiness Education Academy (CREA)-The Career Readiness Education Academy (CREA) is an academic and career readiness program for older English Language Learners (ELLs) in MCPS.
 Students in CREA have the opportunity to prepare for the GED exam and earn industry certifications in their chosen field of study.
 Students are referred to CREA if they are at least 18 years old and unlikely to meet graduation requirements before turning 21 and/or if they are interested in pursuing an alternative pathway to a high school diploma via GED preparation.
 CREA offers both full-day and evening programs at Thomas Edison High School of Technology and Seneca Valley High School.